Dejaxxx/chart-img-webhook-service/CHART_IMG_DEFINITIVE_README.md

 ---

+## Version History

+- **v7 (Hybrid)**: Used v1 for hourly (limited indicators), v2 for daily/weekly
+- **v8 (Full v2)**: ✅ CURRENT - Uses v2 for ALL timeframes with full indicators

 ## Final Notes

-This document represents the complete knowledge gained from implementing the Chart-IMG webhook service.
-The v7 hybrid version is the culmination of extensive testing and refinement.
-It achieves 100% success rate by using the right tool for each job - v1 for hourly charts and v2 for daily/weekly charts with full indicators.

-**Remember:** When in doubt, use `chart_img_service_v7_hybrid.py` - it's the only version that reliably generates all three charts.
+Version 8.0 represents a major breakthrough in the Chart-IMG webhook service.
+By discovering that v2 API actually supports hourly charts with the correct format ('1h' with bars_back), we can now generate all three timeframes with complete technical indicators visible on every chart.
+This eliminates the compromise of the hybrid approach and delivers professional-grade charts consistently.

+**Key Achievement:** All charts now display full technical indicators visually, providing complete trading analysis at every timeframe.

 ---

-*Document created: August 27, 2025*
+*Document updated: August 27, 2025*
-*Service version: 7.0 Hybrid (Production)*
+*Service version: 8.0 Full v2 (Production)*
 *Author: Financial Data Fetcher System Implementation*